Youth Empowerment Program

 Participants' interests shape our curriculum each year.

 We invite a variety of speakers for discussion topics participants want to learn about.
 And we craft field trips and activities to labs, habitat restorations and more.
 While the program content focuses on environmental issues, we also practice job skills like crafting resumes and cover letters, networking and informational interviews.

 Graduates' final projects

 Each year, participants design and carry out their own capstone project.
 These independent projects encourage them to deepen their understanding of an environmental issue in their community, as well as build research skills and make an impact.

 Participants have made art to showcase issues like microplastics in clean water, installed receptacles for fishing line at a local park, mapped environmental justice issues in the Twin Cities and more.
-See projects from 2019.
+See projects from 2019 and from 2020.

 Apply for the program

 We post our application here in the spring.
 Check back then for more info.

 If you have questions, please contact FMR Youth Coordinator Kate Clayton: email@example.com, 651.222.2193 x23.